logotip4ik/g/README.md

   -m [MSG [MSG ...]], --msg [MSG [MSG ...]]
-                        Message with which the command will be executed (update: <your message>) --no-push             Don't push your code to remote
+                        Message with which the command will be executed (update: <your message>) --no-push             Don't push your code to remote --all-commits         Print all your commits insted of only 2
 ```

 _example:_